 Examines the structure and workings of urban government and non-governmental agencies and organizations.
 Considers the responsibilities and challenges of governmental and non-governmental organizations along with their impact on the physical and social development of the city.
+View course details in MvPlan: T URB 345

-T URB 360 The African American Urban Experience (5) I&S Ishem and comparative perspectives on race and ethnicity, to illuminate the growth and evolution of African-American urban communities.
+T URB 360 The African American Urban Experience (5) I&S Ishem

-Places African Americans at the center of the American urban condition from the colonial era to the 21st century.
-Interdisciplinary study of U.S. urban history, contemporary social, cultural and policy research,
+Places African Americans at the center of the American urban condition from the colonial era to the

+21st century.
+Interdisciplinary study of U.S. urban history, contemporary social, cultural and policy research, and comparative perspectives on race and ethnicity, to illuminate the growth and evolution of African-American urban communities.